exercism/java/exercises/practice/error-handling/.docs/instructions.append.md

 They're often used when a method can't return any valid result, for example a search method which hasn't found the item it was searching for.

-It's an alternative to returning null or a error code.
+It's an alternative to returning null or an error code.
 A checked exception is better than those alternatives because it forces the user of the method to consider the error case.

 ## Unchecked exceptions